Squirrel Program

 Gray squirrels are perhaps the most abundant resident small game species, and generally, offer plenty of hunting opportunities in most areas of the state.
 However, squirrel populations will often fluctuate from one year to the next in response to the abundance of the previous year's autumn mast crops (acorns, nuts, pine seeds, berries, and fruits).

-The squirrel program does not stock squirrels.
+The MDWFP does not have a squirrel stocking program.
 Information on managing habitat for squirrels can be found under the Habitat and Population Management section below.
 Technical assistance is also available for managing land for squirrel habitat.

 Rick Hamrick